 About National Center for Seismology

 National Center for Seismology (NCS) is the nodal agency of the Government of India for monitoring of earthquake activity in the country.
-NCS maintains National Seismological Network of 115 stations each having state of art equipment and spreading all across the country.NCS monitors earthquake activity all across the country through its 24x7 round the clock monitoring center.
-NCS also monitors earthquake swarm and aftershock through deploying temporary observatory close to the affected region.
+NCS maintains the National Seismological Network of 150 stations each having state of art equipment and spreading all across the country.NCS monitors earthquake activity all across the country through its 24x7 round the clock monitoring center.
+NCS also monitors earthquake swarm and aftershock by deploying a temporary observatory close to the affected region.

-- Maintenance of Seismological data centre and information services.
+- Maintenance of Seismological data center and information services.